 In children, constipation can begin when there are changes in the diet or routine, during toilet training, or after an illness.
 Occasionally, children may hold stools when they are reluctant to use unfamiliar toilet facilities.
 School or summer camps, with facilities that are not clean or private enough, are common triggers for withholding in this age group.

->

-> How does your health care provider know this is a problem for your child?
+How does a health care provider know this is a problem for your child?

->

-> In most cases there is no need for testing prior to treatment for constipation.
+In most cases there is no need for testing prior to treatment for constipation.
 However, sometimes, depending on the severity of the problem your doctor may order X-rays or other tests to clarify the situation.

 How is constipation treated?

 Treatment of constipation varies according to the source of the problem and the child’s age and personality.
 Some children may only require changes in diet such as an increase in fiber, fresh fruits, or in the amount of water they drink each day.
 Other patients may require medications such as stool softeners or laxatives.
 Stool softeners are not habit forming and may be taken for a long time without worrisome side effects.